-Special Topics in Educational Foundations 0.5 unit GFDD 6557 Special Topics in Educational Foundations 0.5 unit treated more briefly in another graduate course or a related topic that is not covered in another graduate course.
+Special Topics in Educational Foundations 0.5 unit GFDD 6558

+Special Topics in Educational Foundations 1.0 unit These courses are designed to allow students to study in greater depth a topic in Educational Foundations that is treated more briefly in another graduate course or a related topic that is not covered in another graduate course.
 Note: May be taken more than once for credential credit.